APB I2C SLAVE

 • i2c_interrupt_o: I2C interrupt request output, connects to external I2C master

-• apb_interrupt_o: APB interrupt request output, connects to Core Complex
+• apb_interrupt_o: APB interrupt request output, connects to Core-Complex